copier-org/copier/CONTRIBUTING.md

     cd copier
     ```

-3. Use poetry to setup a development environment
+3. Use Poetry to set up a development environment:

     ```sh
     # Tell Poetry to create the virtualenv in the project directory